extremeXdev/extremeXdev/README.md

            Attended Technical Grammar School of Abidjan Cocody learning Electronic and Technology
                (Ivory Coast, West Africa),
-          begin developing Computer Apps in C Lang and 3D with OpenGL, pursued designing with such great 3D modelling tool like Blender, decide pursuing a Data scientist branch,
+          began developing Computer Apps in C Lang and 3D with OpenGL, pursued designing with such great 3D modelling tool like Blender, decide pursuing a Data scientist branch,
-          learned COMPUTER SCIENCE at High-school;
+          learned COMPUTER SCIENCE at University;
            Crazy Lover of Futuristic Tech and everything related to Digital Science & High-Tech.